-Another alternative is to go with just a shower enclosure, but when the time comes to sell your property, refurbish with a good value tub, which can be purchased from as little as £100.
+Another alternative is to go with just a shower enclosure, but when the time comes to sell your property, refurbish with a good value tub, which can be purchased from just a little over £100.

 A third and potentially more expensive option is to create a second bathroom or ensuite.
 You may have a small bedroom you don’t use or, you could even splash out on an extension to your home.
-This could add value to your property in the long run and provide you with an additional space in which to create a shower room, or even a modern wet room.
+This could add value to your property in the long run (up to 17.5% of the total value of your home, according to this Daily Express report) and provide you with an additional space in which to create a shower room, or even a modern wet room.

 Whatever you choose to do, just remember that how you design your property is down to your own personal needs.
 Your home is for living in, so don't be too worried about what a potential buyer might look for in a bathroom.
 As we have demonstrated, in larger properties a bath is desirable, but if you are looking to sell, there are plenty of low cost options open to you.